johanmeijer/grott/README.md

 - grottproxy.py
 - grottsniffer.py

-The Grott monitor is tested on Raspian (Raspberry PI) and Ubuntu, with
+The Grott monitor is tested on Raspian (Raspberry PI),Ubuntu and windows 10 (proxy only), with
 + 1500-S (ShineWiFi)
 + 3000-S  (Shinelan)
 + 2500-MTL-S (ShineWiFi)